 The Barossa Valley markets have a variety of stalls showcasing local produce from flowers, plants, fruit and veg, meat and seafood as well as delicious food and coffee for your Saturday morning breakfast.

-The Barossa Valley farmers market are held every Saturday from 7 am to 11.30 and the majority of the stalls are undercover, so perfect for a rainy morning too.
+The Barossa Valley farmers market are held every Saturday and the majority of the stalls are undercover, so perfect for a rainy morning too.